-Heartbreaking, uplifting, riveting, hilarious, outrageous, memorable.
+Heartbreaking, uplifting, riveting, hilarious, outrageous.
 In no particular order, here are the stories that have stayed with me…

-Cairo has a special place in my heart.
-In a 2014 visit, I wanted to explore what has caused so many to turn their backs on revolution…
+Cairo has had a special place in my heart ever since I spent about seven months there in my early twenties.
+During a reporting trip years later, I wanted to explore why so many had turned their backs on revolution…

 Denizens of Cairo’s graveyard slums ‘in no mood for revolution’

 The only thing the 2011 uprising has delivered, as far as Fatma Ahmed is concerned, is chaos and violence.
 If she could go back, she says, she would never support the tech-savvy youth who ignited an uprising that toppled a regime and captured the world’s attention.

 A tip about a dispute with building inspectors led to a story involving a Chinese restaurant shakedown and a bizarre legal battle over a crumbling Victorian mansion…

 Cover story – Inspections from Hell: Building inspectors accused of harassing homeowners, soliciting bribes

 Doherty, who sued the City of Alameda in 2008, is not the first to tangle with local building inspectors.
 Alameda, a small city with a wealth of historic architecture and little new construction activity to regulate, is known for strict enforcement of building codes.
 Several lawsuits filed in recent years accuse the agency of going too far, arbitrarily enforcing complex ordinances in an effort to raise money for a bloated department with little to do.

 During a 2012 stay in Guatemala, a 7.2 quake sent us scrambling for cover.
 A few days later, I joined the local Red Cross to visit damaged indigenous villages…